JarodDif/INFO0939/README.md

 The given inputs are located in `example_inputs`.
 We also added the SLURM scripts as well as some other examples created by ourselves.

+For standard compilation and running of the four first version of the code, a Makefile has been created.
+E.g. `make run_default` will run the sequential code on the given `param_3d.txt`

 You will find the source code of the different tools given for the project (`data2gmsh`)

 ### Different versions